hao-beixi/f22-assignments/assignment-2/README.md

 The extra credit (2 pts) will be counted for the final course grade (over 100 pts for this assignment).

-#### Further Reading

-Below are some example Neural Networks to give you a starting point for implementing your own:
-- [SqueezeNet](https://arxiv.org/abs/1602.07360) - A small network for image classification
-- [Tiny Darknet](https://pjreddie.com/darknet/tiny-darknet/) - An even smaller network for image classification

 ## Setup
 Before you start implementing or answering questions for this assignment, please check that [pip3](https://pip.pypa.io/en/stable/) is installed in your machine: